 - 1. Publish notice for nominations for the "Grassroots Leadership Award" and other awards that may be presented by the state association. - 2.
 Solicit, review, and judge nominations presented for consideration except for the Legislator of the Year Award. - 3.
 Select the recipient in all categories except for the Legislator of the Year. - 4.
-Present awards at an appropriate awards ceremony. - 5.
+Select a recipient of the President's Award each year. - 5.
+Present awards at an appropriate awards ceremony. - 6.
 Aid and provide assistance to both state and county organizations in soliciting nominees.